 In this excellent documentary, we follow two best friends who just finished college and who decide to go out to Iowa and grow an acre of corn to learn about the process by which corn enters our diets in huge quantities.

-The movie discusses a lot about the economic agenda behind today’s industrial farming.
-It shows how corn enters our diets mainly in the form of high-fructose corn syrup and corn-fed meat.
+The movie discusses the economic agenda behind today’s industrial farming.
+It shows how corn enters our diets mainly in the form of high-fructose corn syrup, some form of which is used in virtually every industrially processed and packaged food, and corn-fed meat.

 - It talks about how cows, which are not evolved to eat corn or grains, develop a hybrid strain of E-coli from standing in their own manure all day passing the bacteria through the herd.
 When they go to slaughter, their hides are caked with it.

 - Ammonia is now used as a processing tool to kill E-coli.

 If you’re thinking about changing your current diet to a healthier Paleo lifestyle, this film is a must-see.

 Watch the trailer below:

 When producer Tom Naughton saw Morgan Spurlock’s Super Size Me, in which Spurlock ate 3 MacDonald’s meals a day for 30 days, he saw a lot of problems in the logic and results behind that experiment.